Wess'Har

 The Wess'har Wars series is a six-book science fiction novel series written by author Karen Traviss and is set several hundred years in the future.
 It involves humanity's contact with a number of alien species with conflicting interests and beliefs, while her central character, Shan Frankland, is caught in the middle of a coming conflict.
+The series has a focus on environmental impact.

-All six novels have been published by Eos, an imprint of HarperCollins: City of Pearl, Crossing the Line, The World Before, Matriarch and Ally (formerly Task Force).
+All six novels were published by Eos, an imprint of HarperCollins: City of Pearl, Crossing the Line, The World Before, Matriarch and Ally (formerly Task Force).
 The last book of the series, Judge was released on March 25, 2008.